Lately, I speak to many people who use dragline mats. This gives me a good picture of the experiences gained with the existing crane mats.

 The effect of this is that the inner beams wear faster and cause a cavity.
 Another effect is that the softer beams are less resistant to water and will eventually rot.
 This of course does not benefit the overall strength and stiffness of the crane mat.

-Bamboo composite has been used for years along the water in the form of scaffolding.
+Dragonwood bamboo has been used for years along the water in the form of scaffolding.
 It is exposed to water intensively and remains free of rot for up to 30 years.
 This proves that it is an excellent material for the crane mats.